 A fraction of the parasites located in the liver, known as hypnozoites, may remain “dormant,” before awakening over time, and causing bloodstream infection.
 This hepatic phase of parasite development, which is specific to the vivax and ovale species, constitutes a double problem for the elimination of malaria: a higher number of patients to be treated, and increased transmission.
 Unfortunately, primaquine, and a recently developed analogue, tafenoquine, the only drugs capable of killing hypnozoites, have adverse effects that are sometimes serious for patients.

 Research done by this team is helping to improve the understanding of this biological phenomenon, and to identify new strategies for an innovative, non-toxic radical cure.

 The team led by Stéphanie Blandin, Inserm Unit 963 “Immune Responses in the Malaria Vector Anopheles gambiae,” is seeking to understand how mosquitoes defend themselves from parasites, and to exploit this antiparasitic response to help control transmission of the disease.
-For more details, consult the Inserm information pack on this theme (only available in French).

 The PRIMALVAC project is coordinated by EVI (European Vaccine Initiative), and has received financial support from the German Federal Ministry of Education and Research (BMBF), Inserm, the French National Institute of Blood Transfusion (INTS), and from Irish Aid via EVI